-18 What defences may be raised to allegations of abuse of dominance?
+What defences may be raised to allegations of abuse of dominance?

-The market participant may prove that it does not hold a dominant position in any particular given relevant market by supplying alternative market share data or providing information which shows that it does not possess an ability to act independently of its competitors, clients or consumers for a sufficiently long period of time.
+The market participant may prove that it does not hold a dominant position in any particular given relevant market by providing information that shows that it does not possess an ability to act independently of its competitors, clients or consumers for a sufficiently long period of time.

-If the dominant position of the market participant is demonstrated and certain of its activities are claimed to be abusive, various factual defences may be raised, such as an objectively justified reason for refusal to enter into a transaction with any particular market participant, or economic circumstances which result in the setting of a particular price for the products.
+If the dominant position of the market participant is demonstrated and certain of its activities are claimed to be abusive, various factual defences may be raised, such as an objectively justified reason for refusal to enter into a transaction with any particular market participant, or economic circumstances that result in the setting of a particular price for the products.